Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

-Such similarity is not pure coincidence but arises from two factors.
-The first is the same $C_2(G)$ factor between $SU(3)_C$ and $Sp(4)_D$, which we imposed by hand in section \ref{sec:Sp4} and is rather ad hoc.
-The other, however, comes from the similar fermion content\footnote{Notice that the scalar fields $\Gamma_d$ and $\Gamma_c$ that appear at the $10^5$ GeV give the same contribution $\Delta b=-3$ to both sectors.
-Therefore, they do not play any role in this comparison.}, which is the direct consequence of dark grand unification.
-We would also like to emphasize that, in the limit where all the $\psi$ fermion fields decouple and all the dark quarks are taken into the massless limit, the one-loop DC running is given by
+Such a similarity is not a mere coincidence but arises from two factors.
+The first is the identical $C_2(G)$ factor shared by $SU(3)_C$ and $Sp(4)_D$, which we imposed by hand in section~\ref{sec:Sp4}.
+The other, however, comes from the similar fermion content,\footnote{Notice that the scalar fields $\Gamma_d$ and $\Gamma_c$ that appear at the $10^5$ GeV give the same contribution $\Delta b=-3$ to both sectors.
+Therefore, they do not play any role in this comparison.} which is the direct consequence of dark grand unification.
+We would also like to emphasize that, in the limit where all the $\psi$ fermion fields decouple and all the dark quarks are taken into the massless limit, the one-loop beta-function coefficient of dark color is given by

-It is exactly the same as the QCD running in the energy regime above the top quark mass, which stems from the fact that the dark quarks $\{\chi_a,\chi_f,\chi_f^c\}_i$ have the same contribution to the $Sp(4)_D$ running as the SM quarks $\{q,u^c,d^c\}_i$ do to the $SU(3)_C$ running.
+It is exactly the same as the QCD running in the energy regime above the top quark mass, which stems from the fact that the dark quarks $\{\chi_a,\chi_f,\chi_f^c\}_i$ have the same contribution to the $Sp(4)_D$ running as the SM quarks $\{q,u^c,d^c\}_i$ do to the $SU(3)_C$ running.\footnote{The beta-functions are different at two-loop level as will be discussed in Appendix~\ref{App:Twoloop}.
+However, as the deviation is suppressed by a loop factor, the conclusion still hold.}